 - Links: Links to organizations and initiatives that resist the process of globalization and renew local economies and communities.
 Use this list to discover, support, and join some of them!

-Generate Alternatives: Across the world people are actively creating viable local alternatives to globalization.
+Generate Alternatives: Across the world people are actively creating viable local alternatives to economic globalization.
 This page provides links to support independent businesses, community banks, local currencies and other projects, and to help rebuild local food systems and local power.

 - Become a Policy Changer: A list of key online resources for exploring the kind of policy changes needed to renew local prosperity, worldwide.